List of Watchmen characters: Joe Keene

 John Joseph "Joe" Keene Jr. (portrayed by James Wolk) is a Republican Senator and leader of the Seventh Kavalry who aims to become President.
 His father is responsible for a 1977 law banning masked vigilantism.

 Looking Glass was the first to learn of Joe Keene's involvement with the Seventh Kavalry while having one of its members fake an attempt on his life.
 In addition, he also showed Looking Glass the footage that Ozymandias pre-taped for Robert Redford in the event that he became President of the United States.

 After Laurie Blake was dropped down a trap door by Jane Crawford and taken captive, Joe revealed to her their plans to capture and destroy Doctor Manhattan so that they can harness his powers.

 Later, the Kavalry is successful in capturing Manhattan as the Cyclops leadership gathers.
 However, the Kavalry was unsuccessful in harnessing his powers with Keene's body being dissolved in the process because he didn't have a component in the machine to filter the atomic energies according to Lady Trieu as the energies of Doctor Manhattan can do that to anyone.
 The rest of the Kavalry and the Cyclops leadership are subsequently killed by Lady Trieu.

 Jane Crawford

 Jane Crawford (portrayed by Frances Fisher) is Judd's wife who is secretly a high-ranking member of the Seventh Kavalry.

 Due to Angela's ramblings when recuperating from Will's Nostalgia, Laurie visits Jane about Judd's connection with the Seventh Kavalry.
 This causes Jane to open the trap door beneath Laurie and inform Joe Keene of her capture.
 Jane is also present for the capture of Doctor Manhattan and is outed as a high-ranking member of Cyclops.
 After figuring out what Lady Trieu will do to them, Jane is among the Cyclops members vaporized by Lady Trieu.

 Renee

 Renee (portrayed by Paula Malcomson) is a radiologist who is a member of the Seventh Kavalry.
 She is the one responsible for luring Looking Glass to the Seventh Kavalry's hideout.

+Minor television series characters

+The following are the minor characters that appear in the television series: